From CrossFit to HYROX: A Belltown Athlete's Story

 Aman walked into Persistence as a CrossFit Open athlete.
 12 weeks later he finished his first HYROX.

-The first time I saw Aman in a HYROX-style metcon, he was carrying the room.
-Strong squats, fast burpees, clean wall balls.
-He had been doing CrossFit at Persistence Athletics in Belltown for two years and he had already done two CrossFit Opens.
-He had the strength, the gym fitness, the work capacity.
+The first time I watched Aman move through a HYROX-style metcon, he was carrying the room.
+Deep, controlled squats.
+Fast burpees that did not slow down.
+Wall balls that hit the same spot on the target every rep. He had been doing CrossFit at Persistence Athletics in Belltown for a couple of years, he had two CrossFit Opens behind him, and he was an engineer who sat at a desk all day before he found us.
+The strength, the gym fitness, the work capacity were all there.
 He was ready for the stations on day one.

-Then we sent him out for a 5 km run at conversational pace as part of the assessment.
-He came back 30 minutes later, frustrated.
-The strength was there, the engine was not.
-His best 1 km was 5:30 in fresh state, and he could only hold it for one.
-By kilometer 3 he was at 6:30.
-By kilometer 5 he was walking.
+Then we sent him out the door for a 5 km run at conversational pace as part of his assessment.
+He came back winded and a little annoyed.
+The strength was there.
+The engine was not.
+The first kilometer felt fine.
+By kilometer 3 he had slowed noticeably.
+By kilometer 5 he was walking and watching his watch.

-That gap, between the strength of a CrossFit athlete and the run base of a HYROX racer, is the gap most CrossFitters need to close to race well.
-Aman closed it in 12 weeks.
-He came in at 1:33 in his first HYROX Singles, which is a top-third finish for a first-timer.
+That gap, between the strength of a CrossFit athlete and the run base of a HYROX racer, is the gap most CrossFitters have to close to race well.
+Aman closed it in 12 weeks and finished his first HYROX Singles as a solid top-third first-timer.

-(Note: Aman is a representative archetype based on real Persistence members.
+(Note: Aman is a representative archetype based on real Persistence members, including more than one sedentary-engineer-to-racer arc we have coached on the floor in Belltown.
 The training programming and timeline are exactly as we run them.)

 Table of Contents